-(2) Standard contract forms and credit terms and instruments.
-The procurement administrator, consultation with the utilities, the Commission, and other interested parties and subject to Commission oversight, shall develop and provide standard contract forms for the supplier contracts that meet generally accepted industry practices.
-Standard credit terms and instruments that meet generally accepted industry practices shall be similarly developed.
+instruments.
+The procurement administrator, in consultation with the utilities, the Commission, and other interested parties and subject to Commission oversight, shall develop and provide standard contract forms for the supplier contracts that meet generally accepted industry practices.
+Standard credit terms and instruments that meet generally accepted industry developed.
 The procurement administrator shall make available to the Commission all written comments it receives on the contract forms, credit terms, or instruments.
-If the procurement administrator cannot reach agreement with the applicable electric utility as to the and conditions, the procurement contract terms administrator must notify the Commission of any disputed terms and the Commission shall resolve the dispute.
+If the procurement administrator cannot reach agreement with the applicable electric utility as to the contract terms and conditions, the procurement administrator must notify the Commission of any disputed terms and the Commission shall resolve the dispute.
 The terms of the contracts shall not be subject to negotiation by winning bidders, and the bidders must agree to the terms of the contract in advance so that winning bids are selected solely on the basis of price.